lpelczar/Plata-o-plomo/README.md

 * Create a hall of fame screen (highscores) - name, max level, time spent, monsters killed etc.
 * Create an about screen (info about authors!) and how-to-play screen (how to move, attack, drink potions etc.)
 * Think about at least 2 different levels/areas.
 Each of them should have an unique "feel".
-* Prepare a story:
-- an introduction screen,
-- a character creation screen,
-- a win/lose screen,
+* Prepare a story: an introduction screen, a character creation screen, a win/lose screen,
 * Create a hall of fame screen (highscores) - name, max level, time spent, monsters killed etc.
 * Create an about screen (info about authors!) and how-to-play screen (how to move, attack, drink potions etc.)
 * Think about at least 2 different levels/areas.
 Each of them should have an unique "feel" - different color and objects, different enemies etc.
-* Player would like to gather at least 2 different items (all items must have a name, a type and a weight) Types of items depends on the story of your game - i.e.
+* Player would like to gather at least 2 different items (all items must have a name, a type and a weight) Types of items depends on the story of your game - i.e. Clothes, Food, Weapons
-- Clothes
-- Food
-- Weapons
 * Player could be able to display detailed info about inventory (name, type, weight and any additional info you want to add about an item) - a table containing full information about collected items, as well as available storage.
 * Player would like to meet some challenges (for example some kind of puzzles or riddles) to progress through the game - i.e. to move from one level to another.
 * At the end of the game player would like to meet THE BOSS (use ASCII art, at least 5x5 characters, different colors).
 To defeat boss you have to play hot-cold game (sounds familiar? :) and win.
 Thanks to defeating Boss player will feel proud of (him/her)self.